spacescan-io/docs/api/cat/holders.md

 ---
-sidebar_position: 7
+sidebar_position: 2
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
 import ApiCallExample from '@site/src/components/ApiCallExample';

-# Coin Information
+# Get CAT Holders

-This endpoint allows you to fetch detailed information about a specific coin (transaction) using its unique identifier.
+This endpoint allows you to fetch the list of holders for a specific CAT (Chia Asset Token).

 ### Endpoint